Certification Renewal Q&A

 What education or continuing education is required for renewal?

-To maintain EEC, individuals certified on the Early Care and Education Professional Scale must continue their professional development by completing four semester hours or six Continuing Education Units (CEUs) or a combination of the two within their certification validity period.
+To maintain EEC, individuals certified on the Early Care and Education Professional Scale must continue their professional development by completing three semester hours or six Continuing Education Units (CEUs) or a combination of the two within their certification validity period.

 Those certified on the School Age Professional Scale must complete two semester hours or three Continuing Education Units (CEUs) or a combination of the two within their certification validity period.